Chapter 4.04

 No franchise granted pursuant to the provisions of this chapter shall become effective unless and until the ordinance granting the same has become effective.

-Within sixty (60) days after the effective date of the ordinance awarding a franchise, or within such extended period of time as the council in its discretion may authorize, a franchisee shall file with the city clerk its written acceptance of the franchise and all of its terms and conditions, in a form satisfactory to the city attorney, together with the insurance policy required by Section 4.04.300, Insurance, as well as the bond policy required by Section F18, Performance Bonds, in the franchise.
-Acceptance of this chapter is a condition precedent to its taking effect, and unless such acceptance is filed within the time period specified, this chapter shall be null and void.
+Within sixty days after the effective date of the ordinance awarding a franchise, or within such extended period of time as the Council in its discretion may authorize, a franchisee shall file with the Town Clerk its written acceptance of the franchise and all of its terms and conditions, in a form satisfactory to the Town Attorney, together with the insurance policy required by Section 4.04.300, Insurance, as well as the bond policy required by the franchise.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M5, 1996)

 4.04.090 Police powers.

-In accepting any franchise, a franchisee acknowledges that its rights hereunder are subject to the legitimate rights of the police power of the city to adopt and enforce general ordinances necessary to protect the safety and welfare of the public and it agrees to comply with all applicable general laws enacted by the city pursuant to such power.
-The city council expressly reserves unto itself all its police powers to adopt ordinances necessary to protect the health, safety and welfare of the general public in relation to the rights granted under this franchise.
-The city reserves the right to use, occupy and enjoy any public rights-of-way or other public places for any purpose, including without limitation the construction of any water, sewer or storm drainage system, installation of traffic signals, street lights, trees, landscaping, bicycle paths and lanes, equestrian trails, sidewalks, other pedestrian amenities, other city services and other public street improvement projects.
+In accepting any franchise, a franchisee acknowledges that its rights hereunder are subject to the legitimate rights of the police power of the Town to adopt and enforce general ordinances necessary to protect the safety and welfare of the public and it agrees to comply with all applicable general laws enacted by the Town pursuant to such power.
+The Town Council expressly reserves unto itself all its police powers to adopt ordinances necessary to protect the health, safety and welfare of the general public in relation to the rights granted under this franchise.
+The Town reserves the right to use, occupy and enjoy any public rights-of-way or other public places for any purpose, including without limitation the construction of any water, sewer or storm drainage system, installation of traffic signals, street lights, trees, landscaping, bicycle paths and lanes, equestrian trails, sidewalks, other pedestrian amenities, other Town services and other public street improvement projects.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M6, 1996)

-In addition to the inherent powers of the city to regulate and control any franchise it issues, the authority granted to it by the Act, and those powers expressly reserved by the city, or agreed to and provided for in a franchise, the right and power is hereby reserved by the city to promulgate such additional regulations as it may find necessary in the exercise of its lawful powers giving due regard to the rights of the franchisee.
-Except as noted above, the foregoing does not allow for amendment by the city of material terms of any franchise it issues without the consent of a franchisee.
+In addition to the inherent powers of the Town to regulate and control any franchise it issues, the authority granted to it by the Act, and those powers expressly reserved by the Town, or agreed to and provided for in a franchise, the right and power is hereby reserved by the Town to promulgate such additional regulations as it may find necessary in the exercise of its lawful powers giving due regard to the rights of the franchisee.
+Except as noted above, the foregoing does not allow for amendment by the Town of material terms of any franchise it issues without the consent of a franchisee.

 4.04.110 Construction standards.